python/cpython/Doc/library/faulthandler.rst

 .. function:: dump_tracebacks_later(timeout, repeat=False, file=sys.stderr, exit=False)

-   Dump the tracebacks of all threads, after a timeout of *timeout* seconds, or each *timeout* seconds if *repeat* is ``True``.
-If *exit* is True, call :c:func:`_exit` with status=1 after dumping the tracebacks to terminate immediatly the process, which is not safe.
-For example, :c:func:`_exit` doesn't flush file buffers.
-If the function is called twice, the new call replaces previous parameters (resets the timeout).
+   Dump the tracebacks of all threads, after a timeout of *timeout* seconds, or every *timeout* seconds if *repeat* is ``True``.
+If *exit* is ``True``, call :c:func:`_exit` with status=1 after dumping the tracebacks.
+(Note :c:func:`_exit` doesn't flush file buffers.)
+If the function is called twice, the new call replaces previous parameters and resets the timeout.
 The timer has a sub-second resolution.

-   This function is implemented using a watchdog thread, and therefore is not available if Python is compiled with threads disabled.
+   This function is implemented using a watchdog thread and therefore is not available if Python is compiled with threads disabled.

 .. function:: cancel_dump_tracebacks_later()